wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 current features as painless as possible.
 We will have many engineers working with this code, and we want to be welcoming to engineers who are new to the project.
 * Short variable names can often create confusion, where a new engineer needs to spend time figuring out what a short variable name actually means.
-(Ex/ “per” or “p” instead of “person”.)
+(Ex/ Please use “person” instead of “per” or “p”.)
 For this project please use descriptive full word variable names.
 * Fellow engineers should be able to zoom around the code and not get stopped with riddles created by short names.

+## Variable Naming Standards

+* Please name variables all lower case with "_" in between words.
+* Please use full words instead of abbreviations (Ex/ Please use “person” instead of “per” or “p”.)
+* Exception: Please use lower case camel case ("camelCaseLettering") for local variables passed into components as properties, unless you are passing a widely used data variable (like "google_civic_election_id"), especially if it is passed around to multiple components.

 ## Art Asset Naming